Amrit618/Amrit618/README.md

 I am Amrit, Fullstack developer.
 I am the one who loves to fight with errors and bugs and love to design attractive user interfaces and do backend using frameworks and languages.

-Skills: JavaScript/TypeScript/React.js/Redux/Bootstrap/Material-UI/SASS/Jest/MongoDB/Express.js
+Skills: JavaScript/TypeScript/React.js/NodeJs/Redux/Bootstrap/Material-UI/SASS/Jest/MongoDB/Express.js

-- 🔭 I’m currently working on frontend ecommerce project.
+- 🔭 I’m currently working on frontend e-commerce project.
 - 🌱 I’m currently learning NextJs.
 - 📫 How to reach me: amritbastakoti618@gmail.com